hesedjds/hesedjds.github.io/_pages/about.md

   - Machine learning expert training course for Samsung DS, May.
 2017 - Jun.
 2017
     - Introduction to the Python Programming
     - Computer Vision
-  - AI programming for job seeker, Sep.
+  - AI programming for the job seeker, Sep.
 2017
     - Introduction to the Python Programming
   - AI industry professional training for Gyeongsangbuk-Do, Dec.
 2017
     - Computer Vision